 My Why is simple: To improve the quality of life of those we serve through healthcare and financial strategies.

-We pay more than anyone else in the world for outcomes worse than any developed country.
-But providers, health systems, and consultants are banding together to help companies pay less for better outcomes.
+We currently pay more than anyone else in the world for outcomes worse than most other developed countries.

-And the average American family is spending more and more on their health insurance every year, with the threat of medical debt induced bankruptcy looming over them.
-But companies have an ability to drastically improve their employees experience with the healthcare industry and reduce the threat of severe financial distress due to healthcare.
+The average American family is spending more and more on health insurance every year, with the threat of medical debt induced bankruptcy still threatening most of them.

 I show organizations how to create data-driven approaches to population health management and healthcare strategy to create better benefits, at lower costs.
 And I love to see my clients use their improved benefits platform to support their business as they fulfill their unique purpose.